 Home to one of the most impressive light shows in town, this show illuminates the Portland International Raceway track with 250+ colorful animated scenes and set light displays.
 And there’s no need to bundle up for this display as you can view it all from your car.
 Check the website for special events such as bike-only and pet-friendly nights.
 For more holiday light displays, go here.

 Cost: $22/car, online tickets are $2 off.

 Hours: Sun-Thurs, 5:30 p.m.-9:30 p.m.; Fri-Sat, 5 p.m. – 11 p.m.; Open Christmas Day 5:30 -9:30 p.m.

 Pioneer Courthouse Square Christmas Tree

 Visit the city’s holiday tree without the crowds.
 The 75-foot Douglas-fir tree – provided each year by Stimson Lumber Company – will be lit up over 14,000 colorful lights.
-You can even download this year’s holiday songbook for a family sing-a-long.
+Bring some hot chocolate and treats fro an extra magical experience.

 701 SW 6th Ave.

 If a Christmas with no dishes to wash or meal to cook is on your wish list, head downtown to the newly remodeled Heathman Hotel for its annual Christmas Day buffet.
 Along with a selection of salads, you’ll find a seafood bar filled with sustainable choices, artisan cheeses, and roasted meats.
 For an even more festive experience, you and the kids can dress up in your holiday finery.
 Reservations are highly recommended.

 1001 SW Broadway Blvd.